-Poorly written blog posts will cause you to drop your startup blog, which has much potentials.
+Poorly written blog posts will cause you to drop your startup blog, which has many potentials.
 However, focusing too much on SEO can leave your startup with little time for making actual sales and customers.
 It turns out; timing is everything.

 When it comes to content, it’s all about how you craft it and your brand’s positioning.
 Once you have the majority of your article written, shift towards the introduction.
 Here, start writing a simple three to five-sentence summary.
 Allow your audience to pass through this summary quickly.
 Exploring everything from top to bottom will help the reader grasp the significance of your post.